-The reality is, even if you used to do the job that your employees are now doing, they know more about the day to day tasks than you do now.
+The reality is, even if you used to do the job that your employees are now doing, they know more about the day to day tasks than you know now.
 You need to respect that.
 Give them credit for what they do.

-Treat employees fairly.
 It's easy to play favorites.
 Oh, no new manager starts out saying, “I'm going to pick my favorite employee and shower her with praise and good projects.”
 No, instead, it just happens.

 Take a step back and look and see if you're making assignments based on actual skill sets or on who you like the most.
 Good managers are fair and reward good performance, not brown-nosing.

 Give raises based on performance.
 Be fair when you approve vacation requests.
 If you allow Bob to work at home, but not Stephanie, make sure at your reasoning is well documented and will stand up in a court of law.
+Strive for fairness.

-Work hard.
 Nothing will make your employees more resentful than a lazy manager.
 Of course, you do work that they don't necessarily see.
 (Just what goes on in all those meetings?)
 But, you should make every effort to work hard and to help out when needed.

 Don't expect your employees to come in before you and work after you leave.
 Don't expect them to do things you wouldn't do yourself.
 Managers get paid more because they do more.
 Make sure you're doing more.
+Employees respect this.

 For instance, if you notice that one of your employees is short tempered with customers, you'll want to speak up now.
 Offer feedback and coaching as soon as you know there is a problem.